Nusantara: Planning and design

 The Ministry of Public Works and Public Housing organized a capital city design contest in late 2019.
 The winner, Nagara Rimba Nusa ('Forest Archipelagic Country') by Urban+ was officially announced on 23 December 2019.
 The government undertook to collaborate on the design of the winning team with that of the second- and third-placed teams, as well as international designers, to sharpen the final design process up to 2020.
 Designers from at least three countries, namely China, Japan, and the United States, had offered to be involved in the design.
 The name, which had been suggested about three months earlier, is aligned with the winner's main concept.

 The city is designed for sustainability and protecting its surrounding Kalimantan forests, targeting 80% of mobility to be supported by public transport, cycling, or walking and drawing all of its energy from renewable sources and allocating 10% of its area to food production.
-Although, critics have voiced many concerns about the impact of Nusantara on the wildlife.
+However, critics have voiced many concerns about the impact of Nusantara on wildlife.
 On 17 January 2022, during a Special Committee Meeting, Minister of National Development Planning Suharso Monoarfa said the new nation's capital would be named Nusantara.
 In March 2022, the Ministry again organized a design contest for four structures, namely the vice-presidential palace, the legislatures' office complex, the judiciary's office complex, and a complex set for public worship next to Lake Pancasila.
+The city’s planning framework also emphasizes social inclusion and equality, aligning with broader Southeast Asian goals of promoting unity, fairness, and shared prosperity among diverse communities.